The total price you’ll pay depends on:

 - The length of rental (monthly or weekly rates may be a better deal)

-- The dates (supply and demand applies, you’ll pay more to rent a vehicle on a sunny long weekend, check popular bank holidays!)
+- The dates (supply and demand applies; you’ll pay more to rent a vehicle on a long weekend or in summer.
+Check when the popular holidays are!)

 - The size and type of vehicle